Esoteric science meaning is different for everyone.

 There are a number of contemporary thoughts that fall into the category of esotericism, from ancient gnosis to hermeticism.
 This category includes Western culture, whose rejected knowledge has been accepted by both the scientific establishment and Orthodox religious authorities.
 Thus, esotericism is understood as a worldview that shuns the belief in instrumental causality and instead embraces the belief that all parts of the universe are related without the need for causation chains.

 The earliest representative of this definition is the historian and Renaissance thinker Frances Yates, who saw the hermetic tradition as a charming alternative to established religion and rationalist science.
 Following Copernicus “arguments, a more accurate understanding of the cosmos was established, and the works of Agrippa and other esoteric philosophers were based on this pre-Copernican worldview.

 In return, occult modernism emerged, reflecting the manifold possibilities of how esoteric thinkers dealt with these developments.
 When the New Age phenomenon emerged as a later cultural trend in the 1970s, esoteric ideas entered the mainstream of popular culture.

 Freemasonry and Esoteric Science

-The third problem is that many of the widely recognized esoteric currents have never concealed their teachings, permeating popular culture, and thus problematizing the notion that its hidden and mysterious nature can define esotericism.
+The third problem is that many widely recognized esoteric currents have never concealed their teachings, permeating popular culture, thus problematizing the notion that its hidden and mysterious nature can define esotericism.
 According to J. Hanegraaff, born in 1961, the rejection of occult themes was seen as a reaction to intellectuals who wanted to join the Academy.
 Such hostility to alchemy was common among the historically thinking opticians, mathematicians, and astronomers who had written Newton.

 The paradigm of reality has changed dramatically in recent years with the advent of the Internet, social media, and the emergence of new media.